JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 ```

 See also the closures in the examples in the next two sections.
 A variable
-such `x` in the first example and `state` in the second that is inherited
+such as `x` in the first example and `state` in the second that is inherited
 from the enclosing scope by the inner function is sometimes called a
 *captured* variable.
 Captured variables can present performance challenges
 discussed in [performance tips](@ref man-performance-tips).